Art History in Climate Change

 - The use of art and visual culture by contemporary climate activism in different contexts, and how these movements are represented in the local and international media.

-We invite submissions for papers and presentations addressing any and all of these concerns.
 We expect that papers might also touch on some of the following issues: racial difference; the disproportionate impacts of climate change on poorer communities in the global south; sexuality, gender and sexual difference; the division of labour and the capitalist mode of production, including burdens on the working classes; group psychology, collective fantasy and politics; the interconnections of urban and rural environments; inequality of access to transportation and mobility; among many others.

 A section of the conference will be given over to considering the methodological stakes of art history as an academic discipline in climate change, and workshopping ideas to make research and the exchange of knowledge ‘greener’.
-We also welcome any proposals that might address these questions.